-Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MQTT client tab.Include topic name: Select to include the topic that describes the condition in the MQTT topic.Include topic namespaces: Select to include ONVIF topic namespaces in the MQTT topic.Include serial number: Select to include the device's serial number in the MQTT payload.
-The Add condition: Click to add a condition.
-Retain: Defines which MQTT messages are sent as retained.
+Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MQTT client tab.Include topic name: Select to include the topic that describes the condition in the MQTT topic.Include topic namespaces: Select to include ONVIF topic namespaces in the MOTT topic.
+Include serial number: Select to include the device's serial number in

+Add condition: Click to add a condition.Retain: Defines which MQTT messages are sent as retained. the MQTT payload.